 Graduating seniors or recent alums within one year of graduation.
 Students who have already started a graduate program are not eligible to apply.

 Strong academic credentials and co-curricular involvement in areas relevant to application.

 Foreign language competency or even fluency is required for some of the project areas.

 Students who applied in their Senior year are permitted to apply again the following year provided they meet the other eligibility criteria.

-Potential applicants should attend an information session in the fall semester and/or contact Henry Dyson in the LSA Honors Program to discuss details of the U-M nomination process.
+Potential applicants should attend an information session in the fall semester and/or contact Henry Dyson to discuss details of the U-M nomination process.

 1-page essay (double spaced) on why the student would like to become a junior fellow.